fergaljoconnor/zero_v/README.md

-To the client the only real difference here is the use of the compose macro, dropping the boxing for each plugin in the collection and the extra zero_v imports.
+To the client the only real difference here is the use of the compose macro, dropping the boxing for each plugin in the collection and the extra Zero_V imports.
 But internally, your type is now generic over a type defined without the use of boxing or vtables, which encourages the compiler to monomorphise the plugin use and remove the virtual function calls.

-## Implementing Zero_v for your type
+## Implementing Zero_V for your type

-To enable zero_v, you'll need to add a pretty large chunk of boilerplate to your library.
+To enable Zero_V, you'll need to add a pretty large chunk of boilerplate to your library.
 This code walks you through it step by step for a simple example.